 Where FileFeed Fits

-Parsing is only the first step—validation, mapping, error reporting, retries, and delivery take most of the time.
+Parsing is only the first step.
+Validation, mapping, error reporting, retries, and delivery take most of the time.
+Before you build all of that from scratch, consider the true cost of building a CSV importer in-house.
 FileFeed ships an embeddable importer and automated feeds so teams avoid rebuilding parsing+validation UIs and pipelines for every customer CSV.

 In many SaaS products, parsing is only one part of the workflow.
 Teams often combine these libraries with an embeddable CSV importer for web apps that lets users upload spreadsheets, map columns, and validate data before it reaches the backend.